amituttam/notes/docs/networking/http.rst

    system (proxy) maintain local copy of some of the data.

 #.
 The HTTP/1.0 spec did define some headers to handle caching but it
-   did no provide any specific guidance.
+   did not provide any specific guidance.

    * *Expires*: This is a response header that allows server to declare an expiration date.
 When this date is passed, browsers must